Azathothas/Stars/README.md

 - [p0dalirius/RDWAtool](https://github.com/p0dalirius/RDWAtool) – A python script to extract information from a Microsoft Remote Desktop Web Access (RDWA) application
 - [p0dalirius/crawlersuseragents](https://github.com/p0dalirius/crawlersuseragents) – Python script to check if there is any differences in responses of an application when the request comes from a search engine's crawler.
 - [p0dalirius/objectwalker](https://github.com/p0dalirius/objectwalker) – A python module to explore the object tree to extract paths to interesting objects in memory.
+- [p0dalirius/webapp-wordlists](https://github.com/p0dalirius/webapp-wordlists) – This repository contains wordlists for each versions of common web applications and content management systems (CMS).
+Each version contains a wordlist of all the files directories for this version.
 - [pahaz/sshtunnel](https://github.com/pahaz/sshtunnel) – SSH tunnels to remote server.
 - [persepolisdm/persepolis](https://github.com/persepolisdm/persepolis) – Persepolis is a download manager written in Python.
 - [pielco11/fav-up](https://github.com/pielco11/fav-up) – IP lookup by favicon using Shodan